brimshot/quickPatterns/README.md

 ## Scenes

-Scenes are collections of Layers[#layers] containing Patterns[#patterns].
+Scenes are collections of layers and their patterns that can be referenced as a unit.

 Creating multiple scenes, each with their own layers, allows us to switch between various combinations of patterns on the same strand of lights as desired.

-To create a new scene simply use the *newScene()* method, which returns a reference to the scene created, like so
+To create a new scene, use the *newScene()* method, which returns a reference to the scene created, like so

 ```
 //Creates a new scene (index will be 1) and adds a pattern